Honda CBR600F: CBR600F4i (2001–2006)

 The F4i's new bodywork carries a more racy look and provides a 3% reduction in drag.
-It also houses a new dual headlight front cowl design which uses 40% brighter H7 bulbs compared to the old H4 bulbs.
-The headlights are dual multi-reflector units covered by a one-piece flexiglass lens.
-The turn stalks are shorter and the mirrors are now positioned higher and closer to the rider.
+It also houses a new dual headlight front cowl design which uses 40% brighter H7 bulbs compared to the H4 bulbs in the predecessor.
+The headlights are dual multi-reflector units covered by a one-piece clear polycarbonate lens.
+The turn indicator stalks are shorter, and the rear-view mirrors are now positioned higher and closer to the rider.
 The elimination of carburetors allowed for a slightly larger air box and a larger 4.8 usgal fuel tank.
 And a fuel consumption of 36.7 mpgus.

-In 2001 and 2002, in recognition of Honda's association with MotoGP champion Valentino Rossi and its 500th motorcycle Grand Prix victory, the CBR600F4i was also released in Europe and Australia (2001 & 2002 only) in two "Rossi Replica" versions.
+In 2001 and 2002, in recognition of Honda's association with MotoGP champion Valentino Rossi and its 500th motorcycle Grand Prix victory, the CBR600F4i was also released in Europe and Australia (2001 & 2002 only) in two 'Rossi Replica' versions.

 CBR600F (2011–2013)

 In 2011, Honda released the new CBR600F model built in Italy for the European markets that was not released in America.
 It continues the legacy of the CBR-F line.
-To honor the German rider Stefan Bradl, Honda Germany launched a special edition of the CBR600F, called CBR600F LCR.
-It featured an Arrow titanium exhaust, Progrip handlebar grips, a rear hugger, single seat cover and an LCR sticker kit as well as combined braking and ABS.
-The CBR600F shares most of the components with the CB600F Hornet naked bike such as inverted fork though longer by 50 mm and aluminium mono-backbone frame.
-It is wrapped in a multi-layered full fairing that lowers drag and protects the rider from windblast as well as new instruments, bars and tank.
+To honour the German rider Stefan Bradl, Honda Germany launched a special edition of the CBR600F, called CBR600F LCR.
+It featured an Arrow titanium exhaust, Progrip handlebar grips, a rear hugger, single seat cover, and an LCR sticker kit as well as combined braking and ABS.
+The CBR600F shares most of the components with the CB600F Hornet naked bike, such as inverted front forks, though longer by 50 mm and aluminium mono-backbone frame.
+It is wrapped in a multi-layered full fairing that lowers drag and protects the rider from wind-blast, as well as new instruments, handlebars and fuel tank.
 It also retains a similar relaxed seating position to minimise rider fatigue.
-The 2011 CBR600F also shares the engine of the highly revised CB600F model that came out in April 2007.
-This engine is a detuned version of that which is available in the 2007 CBR600RR giving a maximum output power of approximately 76 kW at 12,000 rpm and 65 Nm of torque at 10,500 rpm.
+The 2011 CBR600F also shares the engine of the highly revised CB600F model that was released in April 2007.
+This engine is a detuned version of that which is available in the 2007 CBR600RR, giving a maximum output power of approximately 76 kW at 12,000 rpm and 65 Nm of torque at 10,500 rpm.